godwokenrises/godwoken-doc/docs/bridge.md

 For deposit and withdrawal operations on Godwoken, two options are available:

 1. Using a UI deposit or withdrawal provided by [yokaiswap](https://testnet.yokaiswap.com/bridge/deposit) to perform the relevant actions.
-2. Using `gw-tools` deposit or withdrawal to perform the relevant actions.

-And the unlocking operation so as to complete the withdrawal process.
+2. Using `gw-tools` deposit or withdrawal to perform the relevant actions, and the unlocking operation so as to complete the withdrawal process.

 ---

 ## Using GW-tools to Deposit

+To `deposit` CKBs onto Layer 2, user need to execute the `gw-tools` deposit command in the command line.
+If the user applied the quick mode with godwoken-kicker, which already has a deposit function, the user can carry out the deposit operation directly on http://localhost:6100/ .

-Use `--help` to view the available commands.
+Use `--help` to view the available commands, and replace the variables with the values matching one's own account and information.

 ```shell
 cargo run --bin gw-tools -- deposit-ckb --help